 - Clarify return-to-campus steps.

-- Identify ASU members who were less than 6 feet away for 10 minutes or more.
+- Identify ASU members who have had close contact.
+"Close contact" is defined as a person who has been within 6 feet of a person with COVID-19 for a cumulative total of 15 minutes or more over a 24-hour period OR who had physical contact with a person with COVID-19.
 These close contacts will receive a notice letting them know they have been exposed to a person who has tested positive, along with quarantine and self-monitoring instructions.
 By law, this notice is done without identifying the ill individual.
 We will confer with ASU Facilities Management to coordinate the appropriate level of workplace cleaning.

 - Provide support, resources and referral information.